-Professors in the School of International Relations offer credit options in their courses for TIRP outeach.
+Professors in the School of International Relations offer credit options in their courses for TIRP outreach.

-Ask your professors if they are willing to support a service learning credit option in their courses for TIRP or TEP.
+Globalization and Ethics are strategic topics among USC academic initiatives...
+Ask your professors if they are willing to support a service-learning credit option in their courses for TIRP or TEP

-The teacher selects a topic and reviews each session with regard to the team's level of preparation, use of active learning strategies, and the class response to the lesson.
+The teacher selects a topic and reviews each session with regard to the team's level of preparation, use of active learning strategies, and the class level of engagement.

 Reports are posted to a webboard and reviewed for approval by CALIS staff - who are themselves USC students and IR majors.